aslihana/password-generator/README.md

 ## Introduction

-A flexible password generator which generates random passphareses. <br /> <br />
+A flexible password generator which generates random passphareses 4-40 characters long. <br /> <br />

 ## Examples Of Use

-Choose parameters which most appropriate with you to generate a random password.
+Choose parameters which are the most appropriate with you to generate a random password.

 ![contains-all](/images/contains-all.png) <br /> <br /> <br /> <br /> <br />